 The Company begins capitalising borrowing costs as part of the cost of a qualifying asset when it incurs expenditures for the asset, interest is accrued, and it undertakes activities that are necessary to prepare the asset for its intended use, operation or sale, and ceases capitalising borrowing costs when all or substantially all the activities necessary to prepare the qualifying asset for its intended use, operation or sale are complete, even though the necessary administrative permits may not have been obtained.
 Interruptions in the active development of a qualifying asset are not considered.

-Capitalised borrowing costs are recognised in the income statement under the caption borrowing costs capitalised on part of the cost of qualifying assets.
+Capitalised borrowing costs are recognised in the income statement under capitalised borrowing costs.

 (c) Intangible assets